 Area Social Meetup Group @ El Charro Restaurant, next to

 Randalls-town center (Lake Houston Drive and Kingwood Drive).
 Just

-and expand social circles, come say hi?
+circles, come say hi?

 You should message me if